mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part5/part5.md

 - Can get blacklisted?
 - Many interview questions are similar between NG and intern, so if you've interviewed a lot as an intern, a ton of that stuff will come back when FT
 - What to do if don't know something during interview?
+  - Tell you dont know something but try to think through it and interviewer will help you
 # Prep

 # Hiring Mangers vs Recruiters